Exabyte-io/documentation/docs/tutorials/electronic/electronic-density-mesh.md

 The user can alternatively open the [VESTA](../../software-directory/analysis/vesta.md) analysis and visualization software package, for achieving the same objective and purpose as with [XCrysden](../../software-directory/analysis/xcrysden.md) described above.

-Within VESTA, first go to file->Open and then browse to the directory where the electron density file (CHGCAR) is located.
+Within VESTA, first go to file->Open and then browse to the directory where the electron density file (density.xsf) is located.
 This file should be opened in order to visualize the electron density.

 ## Animation

-We demonstrate the above-mentioned steps involved in the creation and execution of an electronic charge density mesh computation workflow on silicon using the [VASP](../../software-directory/modeling/vasp/overview.md) simulation engine in the following animation.
+We demonstrate the above-mentioned steps involved in the creation and execution of an electronic charge density mesh computation workflow on silicon using the [Quantum ESPRESSO](../../software-directory/modeling/quantum-espresso/overview.md) simulation engine in the following animation.
 In this particular example, we consider the usage of [VESTA](../../software-directory/analysis/vesta.md) for visualizing the contents of the output electron charge density file.

 <div class="video-wrapper">
-<iframe class="gifffer" width="100%" height="100%" src="https://www.youtube.com/embed/gn4Hi_im4So" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe class="gifffer" width="100%" height="100%" src="https://www.youtube.com/embed/Zk8CcxNjQXU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>